exograd/status-page/README.md

 # Introduction
 This repository contains the status page for the eventline project.

-# Deploy
+# Install
-You can deploy the website with:
+You can install the project with:

+    npm install

+# Usage
+You can create an incident with:

+    npm run new-incident

+You can update an incident with:

-    npm run generate
+    npm run update-incident

+You can delete an incident with:

-    npm run deploy
+    npm run delete-incident

 # Contact
 If you find a bug or have any question, feel free to open a Github issue or to